"THE ACTION UKRAINE REPORT"

 ARTICLES ARE FOR PERSONAL AND ACADEMIC USE ONLY

-The report is distributed worldwide free of charge using the e-mail address:
+thousand persons worldwide FREE of charge using the e-mail address:

-"THE ACTION UKRAINE REPORT" is financed through The Action
+"THE ACTION UKRAINE REPORT" is supported through The Action

-Ukraine Program Fund.
-You can become a financial sponsor of The Action
+the future of this Report.
+You can become a financial sponsor of The

-and other groups can provide support for the expanding Action Ukraine
+organizations and other groups can provide support for the expanding

 Checks should be made out to the Ukrainian Federation of America,